alex-savin/esp32-p4-c6-hdmi-cec-ir/Improvements.md

   2.2 µH `L5`, 22 µF `C31`, 22 pF feed-forward `C30`.
 Correct.
-  The intent is for the P4 to drive both the enable (via `EN-DCDC`) **and** the feedback node (via `FB-DCDC`), putting the core voltage under the chip's own control — the standard ESP32-P4 arrangement. **The enable half of that is broken on the drawing: see §2.9.** The feedback half is wired correctly.
+  The intent is for the P4 to drive both the enable (via `EN-DCDC`) **and** the feedback node (via `FB-DCDC`), putting the core voltage under the chip's own control — the standard ESP32-P4 arrangement.
+  **Status 2026-08-15: the enable is now correctly connected** — `EN-DCDC` verified at both pin 79 and `U15` (§2.9).
+The feedback half was always right.
-  *(An earlier revision of this bullet stated the enable was connected; that was read at too low a zoom — §4.)*
+  *(An earlier revision of this bullet stated the enable was connected when it was not; that was read at too low a zoom — §4.)*

 * **USB power entry:** `USBC1` ties `CC1`/`CC2` through independent 5.1 kΩ
   pull-downs (`R1`, `R2`) for 5 V sink advertisement. `USBLC6-2SC6` (`D1`)